tyrtyrych/BeginningJavaScript/03-types/readme.md

 ### Number Types and Arithmetic Expressions

-It's pretty important that we understand the basic operations we can apply to JavaScript's built in types.
+It's pretty important that we understand the basic operations we can apply to JavaScript's built-in types.
 It's easiest to start with the `number` type, because you'll recognize most of the operations from a standard calculator.

 The most-commonly used built-in operators for numbers are the (mostly) familiar